Information for Graduating Students

 - An application for graduation must be submitted for the graduating semester, which is the next term, and the application fee must be paid.

-When students apply for graduation, they are placed on an order list to recieve a diploma.
+When students apply for graduation, they are placed on an order list to receive a diploma.
 The diplomas are ordered after the rollover deadline each term (Fall, Spring, Summer).
-Failing to rollover will require a new application for graduation as the diploma will be sent with the wrong graduation information.
+Failing to rollover will require a new application and application fee for graduation as the diploma will have the wrong graduation information.

-Diplomas are ordered from an outside source and are typically received in the Graduate School about two to three weeks following graduation.
-Diplomas are sent to students after the degree audit has been satisfied and confirmation that all university bills have been paid (including, library and parking fines).
+Diplomas are ordered from an outside source and are typically received in the Graduate School about two to three weeks following commencement.
+Diplomas are sent to students after the degree audit has been satisfied and confirmation that all financial obligations to the university have been met (including library and parking fines).
+Diplomas are generally mailed four to five weeks after degrees have been posted to the student's transcript.